-We believe our engineering and product development capability and experience will continue to be a very important factor to continue to develop the most up-to-date digital displays and control system solutions desired by the market.
-Product development expenses for fiscal years 2013, 2012 and 2011 were \$23.1 million, \$23.5 million and \$18.9 million, respectively.
+We believe our engineering and product development capability and experience are a very important factor to continue to develop the most up-to-date digital displays and control system solutions desired by the market.
+Product development expenses for fiscal years 2014, 2013 and 2012 were \$23.4 million, \$23.1 million and \$23.5 million, respectively.